Create a real-time map

 - On the ribbon, click Analysis.

-- In the Perform Analysis pane, click Analyze Patterns and choose Interpolate Points.
+- In the Perform Analysis pane, expand Analyze Patterns and choose Interpolate Points.

 The Interpolate Points pane appears.
 This pane contains options for how you want to interpolate.

-- For Choose point layer containing locations with known values, choose NOAA METAR Temperature-Stations.
-For Choose field to interpolate, choose Air Temperature.
+- For Choose point layer containing locations with known values, choose NOAA METAR Temperature.
+For Choose field to interpolate, choose the first Air Temperature attribute in the drop-down menu.

 You can also decide whether you want to optimize the interpolation process for speed or accuracy.
 By default, the tool does not prioritize one over the other, which is fine for your purposes.
 However, you do want to change an option so that the interpolation is filtered to the state of California.